wp-plugins/facebook-thumb-fixer/readme.txt

 == Description ==

-This plugin is for those who have the problem where sharing a post on Facebook or Google+ shows the wrong (or no) thumbnail image.
+This plug-in is for those who have the problem where sharing a post on Facebook or Google+ shows the wrong (or no) thumbnail image.

 It works by making sure the thumbnail is derived from the featured image of your post.
 If your post doesn't have a featured image then it will use a fall-back image that you can specify in Settings -> General.

-The plugin forces the open graph meta properties into the head of each page and post: og:image, og:title, og:description, og:site_name, og:type and og:url, all of which both Facebook and Google+ (and other services that use open graph) scan for when someone shares your web page.
+The plug-in forces the open graph meta properties into the head of each page and post: og:image, og:title, og:description, og:site_name, og:type and og:url, all of which both Facebook and Google+ (and other services that use open graph) scan for when someone shares your web page.

+<strong>NEW!</strong> Specify an <a href-"https://developers.facebook.com/docs/reference/opengraph" target="_blank">object type</a> for any post, page or the home page.

 == Installation ==